MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/Get-MgBetaUserOnlineMeeting.md

 ## SYNOPSIS
 Information about a meeting, including the URL used to join a meeting, the attendees list, and the description.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgUserOnlineMeeting](/powershell/module/Microsoft.Graph.CloudCommunications/Get-MgUserOnlineMeeting?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)